 When you buy a boat after investing so much of your money, it’s better to ensure its protection against water damage.

-A boat lift prevents your boat from sinking into the slip or banging against the dock, or at worst, storm debris.
+A boat lift prevents your boat from sinking into the slip or banging against the dock or, at worst, storm debris.

 It becomes a necessity in areas where water levels often fluctuate.